 What does bounce rate really show?
 It can give you an idea of your visitors’ first impressions of your site.
 If a high percentage are leaving without visiting a 2nd page, maybe they don’t feel that the site is really interesting to them.

 There are a number of factors that can influence bounce rate, most importantly, the source of the traffic.
 Some types of traffic will typically not be interested in viewing multiple pages on a site.
 An example is social media traffic.
-Most Digg users are not going to click-through to a lot of pages on your site after arriving through Digg.
 They are more likely to leave after seeing one page and return to the social media site that they were using.

 If your bounce rate is very low, it probably means that your visitors are pretty interested in your site when they arrive.
 Lowering bounce rate should be a goal of any website owner (unless you are using ads that you want visitors to click on in order to earn revenue for yourself).

 Page Views Per Visit

 Another statistic that is somewhat similar to bounce rate is the average number of page views by your visitors.
 This number is calculated simply by dividing the number of page views by the number of visitors.
 It will also give you an indication of whether visitors are leaving right away, or if they are staying for a while and navigating through the site.

 Page views per visit will also be affected by the source of the traffic.
 Again, visitors like social media users will tend to view one page and leave, which will of course lower your average number of page views.

 A high number of page views per visit can be a good sign that visitors are staying on your site and navigating from page-to-page.
 I find it helpful to track the average number of page views from month-to-month.
 If I notice a significant change in the average than I can assume that the visitors’ experience has changed either for the better or for the worse.

 The time on site is simply an average length of time that visitors are on your site.
 Longer amounts of time are obviously a better sign than smaller amounts of time.